The historic village of Hill End.

 Hill End Highlights - Our Top Ten

-1. Stay at The Guesthouse - Hill End for a taste of modern vintage country living and meet the local wildlife on the property, an abundance of roos, deer and birdlife can be found year round
+1. Stay at The Guesthouse - Hill End for a taste of modern vintage country living and meet the local wildlife on the property, an abundance of kangaroos, deer and birdlife can be found year-round

 2. Explore the heritage streetscapes by foot, car or bicycle – take a self-guided history tour, grab a town map from the study nook at The Guesthouse or check out the Hill End Heritage Centre

 3. Lose yourself in local memorabilia at History Hill Museum - a must visit

 4. Grab a beer or glass of local wine and meet the locals at The Royal pub